 Having a direct connection to the foundation provides an emotional continuity – we are part of the living history of the art.

 The specific teachers who form the core influences of Portland Aikikai’s >Aikido Lineage< but the list is not exhaustive.
 For example, when Mulligan sensei first arrived in Japan he studied with several other instructors before moving to the Hombu dojo, where he met Yoko Okamoto.
 When Mulligan and Okamoto sensei moved to Portland they taught (with several other instructors) at Two Rivers Aikikai before a core group of seven students convinced them to form their own dojo in 1992.

 The founding seven students were Rowan de Santis, Michael Cavalle, Andre Ngyuen, Scott Schanaker, Scott Margraf, Steve Shane, and myself.
 Before we found the Marshall Street location, we rented the gym at the

 French American School where we had to roll out the wrestling mats every morning before class, which was a challenge given the large mat and small class size.
 Especially the morning class.
 Okamoto sensei taught the morning class and would pointedly say “see you in the morning” to ensure attendance.

 In those early years, Scott Schanaker (“Big Scott”) and Scott Margraf (“Little Scott”) were regulars.
-Both were ex-military and specifically former special forces and brought a sense of skeptical practicality to the mat.
+Both were ex-military and specifically former special forces and both brought a sense of skeptical practicality to the mat.
 Art was fine but it had to be functional.